Why Gower’s Pubs Are Worth Exploring:

 So next time you’re craving a pint or a cosy meal out, skip the city centre and explore the incredible pubs just a short drive away.
 Whether it’s the buzz of a busy inn or the quiet hum of a coastal retreat, Gower’s pubs promise a warm welcome and a cracking pint.

-Must Try: Their locally sourced steak and ale pie paired with a pint of Gower Gold.
+Must Try: Their locally sourced King’s Head Burger paired with a pint of Gower Gold.

 If you’re seeking a pub with stunning views and exceptional food, The Britannia Inn in Llanmadoc should be top of your list.
-Overlooking the Loughor Estuary, this 18th-century inn offers breathtaking sunset views from its terraced garden.
+This 18th-century inn offers breathtaking sunset views from its terraced garden.
 The menu champions seasonal and locally sourced ingredients, with an emphasis on fresh seafood and Welsh lamb.

-Must Try: Pan-seared sea bass accompanied by one of their carefully selected Welsh wines.
+Must Try: Pan-fried Bream fillet accompanied by one of their carefully selected Welsh wines.

 While technically a hotel, the bar and restaurant at The Worm’s Head Hotel deserve a special mention.
 With unparalleled views over Rhossili Bay and Worm’s Head, it’s a perfect spot for a pint after a coastal walk.
 The atmosphere is relaxed, and the menu is packed with pub favourites, including locally caught fish and chips.

-Must Try: Enjoy a chilled Gower Power ale while watching the sun dip below the horizon.
+Must Try: Enjoy a Steak & “Wormshead Ale” pie while watching the sun dip below the horizon.

 For a more contemporary pub experience, The Beaufort Arms in Kittle offers a stylish yet cosy setting.
 Popular among locals for its warm ambience and excellent Sunday roasts, it also features a beautiful beer garden for those rare sunny days.
 The pub balances traditional offerings with modern flair, making it perfect for a casual drink or a family meal.